cschauder/ProjectCanary/README.md

 * I converted the application from Javascript to Typescript, and from what I understand there are some files that can't be converted to .ts or .tsx.
 From my research, I found that the .setupProxy cannot be in Typescript (https://github.com/facebook/create-react-app/issues/8273).
 I left the main files (index.js, App.js, etc) in Javascript because I got a lot of errors when trying to convert them.
 Given more time, I would research more what was causing these errors, and whether or not they could be resolved.

+Please let me know if you have issues accessing it or have questions about my implemenation (clschaud@gmail.com).
 Thank you for your time and consideration.